rofLin/Python-Projects/README.md

 # Python-Projects
-I would upload my projects and code learning record here.
+I would upload my projects and code learning records on here.